DBAJamey/awesome-database-tools/_posts/2026-09-21-best-sql-server-ides-tools-for-all-use-cases.md

 * Ultimate builds on Enterprise with cloud database management and Kafka streaming support, and is licensed for individual use.

 It is a practical option for anyone who needs to work across SQL Server and several other database platforms without switching tools.

-#### What G2 reviewers say

-DBeaver sits at 4.4/5 from 162 reviews on G2.
-Reviewers call out the multi database support, intuitive design, environment based connections, and export options as standout strengths, especially for IT teams and analysts who touch several engines.
-On the other side, reviewers report sluggish performance and occasional UI freezes on large datasets, a steep learning curve around SSH and jump server setup, and slower support response times on the free tier.
-[Read the reviews on G2](https://www.g2.com/products/dbeaver/reviews).

 ## 5. Navicat for SQL Server: User Friendly GUI With Advanced Features